How is pulmonary hypertension diagnosed?

 Tests for pulmonary hypertension include:

 An echocardiogram, often called an echo, uses ultrasound to show how your heart is working.
 An echo can give a rough estimate of the pressure in your pulmonary arteries and how well the chambers of the heart are working.
-It can also tell you if you have been born with problems (called ‘congenital’) with your heart that may cause pulmonary hypertension.
+It can also tell you if you have been born with problems with your heart (called ‘congenital’) that may cause pulmonary hypertension.

 Other tests you might have are: